PoisotLab/ms_network_prediction/manuscript.md

 home do we make our prediction of ecological networks _better_?

 # A Roadmap Toward Better Prediction of Ecological Networks across Space and Time

+A better understanding of species interactions, and the networks they form, is deeply needed.
+It would help unify the fields of community, network, and spatial ecology; improve the quantification of the functional relationships between species [@Dehling2018BriElt; @OConnor2020UnvFoo]; re-evaluate metacommunities in light of network structure [@Guzman2019MulExt]; and enable a new line of research into the biogeography of species interactions [@Massol2017ChaFou;
+@Braga2019SpaAna] which incorporates a synthesis of both Eltonian and Grinnellian niche [@Gravel2019BriElt].
+Further, the ability to reliably predict and forecast species interactions would inform conservation efforts for protecting species, communities, and ecosystems.
+Integration of species interactions into the assessment of vulnerability to climate change is a needed methodological advance [@Foden2016IucSsc].
+International panels draw on models to establish scientific consensus [@Araujo2019StaDis], and they can be improved through more effective prediction of species distributions and interactions [@Syfert2014UsiSpe].
+Further, recent studies argue for a shift in focus from species to interaction networks for biodiversity conservation to better ecosystem processes [@Harvey2017BriEco].

 Below we focus on and discuss integrating what we envisage to be the conceptual and methodological pathway towards better prediction of